ojthomas7/grovers-algorithm/README.md

 ## The Oracle

-We use a quanutm oracle: a blakcbox with the baility to recognise the solution to the search problem.
+We use a quanutm oracle: a blackbox with the ability to recognise the solution to the search problem.
 The oracle acts on a state such that:

 $$|x\rangle|q\rangle \to |x\rangle|q \oplus \rangle f(x)$$